saracoglumert/fu27soma-pa/README.md

 ./manage.py config
 ```

 After editing the **config.yaml** file, run the following command to build the nodes and get them running.
-The build may take up to 20 minutes depending on your internet connection.
+The build may between 15 to 30 minutes depending on your internet connection.
 ```
 ./manage.py build
 ```